On and Off the Grid Summer Talks and Exhibition

 Sjef van Gaalen

 Sarah Garcin is a graphic designer and programmer.
 She works with g-u-i, a design studio that develops publishing projects, websites, and interactive installations as a way to reflect on new editorial practices.
 She also works with l’atelier des chercheurs, developing documentation tools for learning and sharing knowledge.
-For the exhibition, we will be exhibiting Sarah’s PJ Machine, a self-publishing machine which composes layouts for publishing using a few coloured buttons and prints them as a PDF in one click.
-Visitors will be allowed to interact with the machine and print their own productions.
+For the exhibition, we presented Sarah’s PJ Machine, a self-publishing machine which composes layouts for publishing using a few coloured buttons and prints them as a PDF in one click.
+Visitors were allowed to interact with the machine and print their own productions.
 Sarah’s work democratizes the process of design and publishing, making the creation and dissemination of information accessible to a wide audience.
-In addition, we will be exhibiting prototype projects from the Summer Academy participants that they will make during Sarah’s workshop.
+In addition, we exhibited prototype projects from the Summer Academy participants that they made during Sarah’s workshop.

 Location & Times:

-The exhibition, which will grow and develop over a period of two weeks, will take place in two locations: De Ruimte and Mediamatic
+The exhibition, which grew and developed over a period of two weeks, took place in two locations: De Ruimte and Mediamatic

-The exhibition at De Ruimte will be a cumulative exhibition, where we will slowly build up work from invited artists and Summer Academy participants.
-We invite the public to view this growing exhibition and see what the Summer Academy participants are building during the following open days: August 3rd, August 4th, and August 9th from 15h - 18h
+The exhibition at De Ruimte was a cumulative exhibition, where we slowly built up work from invited artists and Summer Academy participants.
+We invited the public to view this growing exhibition and see what the Summer Academy participants were building during a few open days: August 3rd, August 4th, and August 9th from 15h - 18h

-The expanding exhibition will culminate in a public exhibition opening and evening of Summer Talks at Mediamatic on Friday August 11 at 7pm.
-The Summer Talks will feature cross-disciplinary speakers who are reflecting on and researching the topic of connectivity, being on and off the grid, and the ethical consequences that arise in our contemporary information society.
+The expanding exhibition culminated in a public exhibition opening and evening of Summer Talks at Mediamatic on Friday August 11 at 7pm.
+The Summer Talks featured cross-disciplinary speakers who are reflecting on and researching the topic of connectivity, being on and off the grid, and the ethical consequences that arise in our contemporary information society.

-In addition to the exhibition and the lecture evening, we will also be hosting a film program at Vondelbunker.
-We will be showing Wanuri Kahiu’s film Pumzi, an Afrofuturist film set in a post-apocalyptic world.
+In addition to the exhibition and the lecture evening, we also hosted a film program at Vondelbunker.
+We showed Wanuri Kahiu’s film Pumzi, an Afrofuturist film set in a post-apocalyptic world.

-Admission to the exhibition and film program is free of charge.
-Admission to the Summer Talks program on August 11th is €5.
+Admission to the exhibition and film program were free of charge.
+Admission to the Summer Talks program on August 11th were €5.

 We want to thank the Stimuleringsfonds Creatieve Industrie and Amsterdams Fonds voor de Kunst for their support of the exhibition and Summer Talks.